 Web developers need to create pages that enable a new CSS media query known as prefers-color-scheme.
 Note the @media (prefers-color-scheme: light) and @media (prefers-color-scheme: dark) media queries in the code below.

-Visit any of this site's "International Work" pages (such as the London, England page), then change the setting from light mode to dark mode on your device to see how the page can change.
+Visit any of the other pages on this site (such as the London, England page), then change the setting from light mode to dark mode on your device to see how the page can change.
 The difference is illustrated below.

 In this lesson, we'll learn how to create a page with a few simple changes between dark and light.
 An example of what we'll create can be seen at: drsteveanderson.com/prefers-color-scheme.html.